Meet the BME

 The next weekend, 18-year old Troy Buff earned his NHRA Top Alcohol Dragster license.
 Signing him off, was 1981 NHRA Funny Car World Champion, Raymond Beadle and 1981 IHRA champion, Billy Meyer.

-Even Troy‘s first competitive passes were impressive, coming close to the TAD record.
-He was nominated NHRA Division 4 Rookie of the Year in 1982.
+Troy's first competitive passes were impressive, coming close to the TAD record.
+In 1982, he was nominated NHRA Division 4 Rookie of the Year.
 He was nominated for Div 4.
-Driver of the Year in every season he ran the blown-alcohol car and was voted Div.
-4 Driver of the Year in 1998 and 2000.
+Driver of the Year in every season he ran the blown-alcohol car and won that title in 1998 and 2000.
+His quickest TAD pass, a 5.40, came in 1999 which, as Troy says, "...was flying back then."
+Troy won numerous NHRA Divisional and National Championships throughout his Top Alcohol career.
+Asked about his best TAD memories, Troy cites winning the Gatornationals in '99 and twice winning the AutoZone Nationals at Memphis.

 Troy has earned the respect of his fellow competitors for his driving talent, tuning skills and eagerness to lend a hand to other racers.
 His beaming smile and friendly personality has made him a crowd pleaser and a favorite to racing fans of all ages.